cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 const screen = render(<Counter />);
 ```

-The `render` function return returns an object that contains functions for verifying a component's content.
+The `render` function returns an object that contains functions for verifying a component's content.
 Instead of returning that object ( `screen` in this case), you can destructure the functions required to find the content.
 Here's an example of a text search with `getByText` destructured from `render`:

 ```ts
 import { render } from "https:/deno.land/x/fresh_testing_library";